Frank Sinatra

 What are the highest-rated movies starring Frank Sinatra? +

-According to aggregate user scores, the absolute best titles starring Frank Sinatra are Blade Runner 2049 and Ocean’s Eleven.
+According to aggregate user scores, the absolute best titles starring Frank Sinatra are Blade Runner 2049, The Manchurian Candidate, and Ocean’s Eleven.

 How many movies and TV shows has Frank Sinatra starred in? +